bhaney/dotfiles/README.md

 ### Explaination of cron script

-The cron script is written with the assumption you are using a public/private key combo to interact with your repo.
-If you want cron to be able to use your private key in order to pull from GitHub, the key must already be present within an ssh-agent when the cron job starts running.
+The cron script is written with the assumption you are using ssh to interact with your repo.
+If you want cron to be able to use your private key in order to pull from GitHub, the key must already be present within an `ssh-agent` when the cron job starts running.
 If the key is not present in the ssh-agent, the pull will fail.

-Starting an ssh-agent is easy.
+Starting an `ssh-agent` is easy.
 Just run the command
 ```
 eval $(ssh-agent -s)
 ```